LcsGa/devkit/packages/operators/README.md

 # @lcsga/operators

-### This package provides a custom RxJS operator, to extend the list of already built-in ones.
+### This package provides a set of custom RxJS operators, to extend the list of already built-in ones.

 - [debounceTimeMap](./src/lib/debounce-time-map.ts): This operator extends the familly of of `switchMap`, `mergeMap`, `concatMap` and `exhaustMap`.